+The first unexcused tardy will result in a warning from the teacher and will be recorded by the teacher.
 The second and third unexcused tardy are at the teacher's discretion.
 Students may lose participation points and/or be assigned a teacher detention.
 The fourth and fifth unexcused tardy will result in a detention to be served before or after school with the principal.
 Six or more unexcused tardies are at the principal's discretion and options may include Saturday school and/or ISS.
 This is set up per semester.